Kyle Rittenhouse On What It Was Like Meeting Trump, Dating, & More With Chase Geiser On One American Podcast

 Like a lot of Netflix and chill.

-Um it's hard to go out and like you want to plan something, but then you're just like, what about like security?
+Um, it's hard to go out and like you want to plan something, but then you're just like, What about like security?

 Like, what about this?

-Just so much goes into it, and trying to find a friendly restaurant or um a movies, like movie theaters are like giant fish bowls.
+Just so much goes into it, and trying to find a friendly restaurant or a movies, like movie theaters are like giant fish bowls.

-So being trapped in a movie theater or going out to the mall, it's difficult.
+So, yeah, movie theater or going out to the mall, it's difficult.

 Yeah, absolutely.

-So when is this whole trial thing supposed to be over, allegedly for you?
+So, when is this whole trial thing supposed to be over, allegedly, for you?

 Do you know?

-Um, the judge can rule at any moment on the motion to dismiss, but he can also rule a date, and then we could be ended up going to trial, so a jury may have to be presented with the evidence again.
+Um, the judge can rule at any moment on the motion of dismiss, but he can also rule a date and then we could be ended up going to trial.

-And then in a civil suit, it's preponderance of evidence, not beyond reasonable doubt, right?
+And then, in a civil suit, it's preponderance of evidence, not beyond reasonable doubt, right?

-So there's a little it's a little bit more difficult as a defendant.
+So, there's a little, it's a little bit more difficult as a defendant.

 Is that right?